Awards and Prizes

 The FfWG fellowship is awarded in alternate years.

 Please refer to the ffwg.org.uk website for further details.

 Graduate Women International (GWI) empowers women and girls through lifelong education .
 Education, both formal and informal, underpins effective change.
 GWI encourages graduate women to use their expertise to bring about change with particular reference to the education of girls.

 The fellowships and grants offered by GWI and its national affiliates support the research study and training needed to open doors to quality higher and continuing education for women and girls throughout the world.

-Graduate Women International offers a number of international fellowships and grants to women graduates for postgraduate research, study
+Graduate Women International offers a number of international fellowships and grants to women graduates for postgraduate research, study and training.

 Many of GWIs national affiliates offer fellowships, grants, awards and stipends to women and girls for primary and secondary education undergraduate studies and postgraduate research and training.